paul-grassi/800-63-3/sp800-63b/README.md

 # SP 800-63B

-This is a working draft of NIST Special Publication 800-63B *Subscriber Authentication*.
+This is a working draft of NIST Special Publication 800-63B *Authentication and Lifecycle Management*.
 This document is a sub-document referenced by [SP 800-63-3](../sp800-63-3/README.md) covering the associated topics that had been previously in SP 800-63-2.

 SP 800-63B provides guidance on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified levels of strength.